How to Create a Business Continuity Plan in 5 Steps

 Step #4: Train and educate

 You’ve completed your plan, and now you need to train your staff on it.
 Conduct tabletop exercises and emergency drills so everyone knows the role they will play should a disaster occur.
 The more “real” the event feels, the better prepared employees will be.
-Include key personnel and first responders and use these training sessions to identify missing aspects or weaknesses in your plan.
+Include key personnel and first responders, and use these training sessions to identify missing aspects or weaknesses in your plan.
 Keep reading for some additional tips on practice and implantation of your business continuity plan.

 Step #5: Analyze and update as new threats are identified